 - One of the endings to The Stanley Parable has Stanley, wandering through a seemingly endless loop of rooms, start realizing the video game nature of his world, which is started with him questioning why he couldn't see his body when looking down.
 The original mod has Stanley realize he's in a video game, while the HD remix downgrades it to the more realistic assumption that he's dreaming.

-- The above quote from Chowder, who is able to notice it because an overdose of "Brain Grub" grants him superhuman intelligence.
+- Chowder: Chowder realizes he's in a cartoon because an overdose of "Brain Grub" grants him superhuman intelligence.
 He then uses his mental powers to make the show smarter, turning it into a boring intellectual program.
+With that in mind, the show regularly broke the fourth wall with all its characters, both before and long after the episode in question.

-- Fairly Oddparents: When Timmy wishes the Crimson Chin out of his comic and shows him he's fictional, he suffers a Heroic BSOD.
+- The Fairly OddParents: Done In-Universe, when Timmy wishes the Crimson Chin out of his comic and shows him he's fictional, he suffers a Heroic BSoD.
 When he's returned to the comic, every panel is just him sucking his thumb in a fetal position.
+After Timmy gives him a pep talk about how his actions still matter to the people living in his world, the Crimson Chin continues his superheroic and retains Medium Awareness in following appearances.